Rental Property Management by Buffalo City Living, LLC

 - Reimbursable expenses (such as utility bills or property taxes which we may pay on your behalf)

 - Applicable Sales and Use Taxes

-- Please note that our company has unlimited access to some highly effective internet advertising channels, including the Multiple Listing Service, Trulia, Zillow, Craigslist, and Hotpads.
-If you have a vacant units for rent, you will sign a listing agreement with Christopher Mekker, Licensed Associate Real Estate Broker.
+- Please note that our company has unlimited access to some highly effective internet advertising channels, including the Multiple Listing Service, Trulia, Zillow, Craigslist, Hotpads, and Apartments.com.
+If you have vacant units for rent, your rentals will be listed and advertised by Christopher Mekker, Licensed Associate Real Estate Broker.

 - For certain properties, we may also chose to advertise with local rental assistance programs including Belmont, RAC (Section 8), and DSS.

 Property Manager's Requirements

 Properties *MUST meet the following requirements for Buffalo City Living, LLC ("BCL") to sign or maintain a Property Management Agreement with any Owner:

 - Properties must be in compliance with municipal building codes and meet minimum housing quality standards as published by the US Department of Housing and Urban Development ("HUD") online at www.hud.gov.
 If properties are not up to code and/or they do not meet HUD housing quality standards, the owner must provide BCL with adequate funds to perform the required repairs and/or improvements.

 - Owner must provide BCL with a copy of keys to every lock at their properties.
 If BCL is not provided with a key to any lock at a property, the Owner must provide BCL with adequate funds to perform lock changes.

 - Owner must be able to provide copies of written rental agreements for each current or future tenant holding possession of a property.
 If any current tenants are kept on "verbal agreements," the Owner must pay BCL to draft written rental agreements with tenants.